double16/fedora-ssh/README.md

 ##### SCMI on Atomic Host

-With the addition of install/uninstall image labels it is possible to use [Project Atomic's](http://www.projectatomic.io/) `atomic install` command to simplify install/uninstall tasks on [CentOS Atomic](https://wiki.centos.org/SpecialInterestGroup/Atomic) Hosts.
+With the addition of install/uninstall image labels it is possible to use [Project Atomic's](http://www.projectatomic.io/) `atomic install` command to simplify install/uninstall tasks.

 To see detailed information about the image run `scmi` with the `--info` option.
 To see all available `scmi` options run with the `--help` option.